 Entertainment facilities are rather interesting too.
 Whether it’s enjoying the ballet at the Mariinsky Theatre or watching Zenit at the Krestovsky Stadium doesn’t matter.
 Soaking in that culture of art, sport, and general nightlife is an important part of gaining the full Russian experience.

 Even if you are visiting for business and have limited leisure time, the capital offers the chance to experience amazing things.
 Even in the winter months when the weather is a little adverse, the enjoyment never ends.
-As long as you’re organised, it can be a truly wonderful place for both short and extended breaks.
+As long as you’re organized, it can be a truly wonderful place for both short and extended breaks.

 The Final Word